Hady-Achkar/funnel-builder-api/AFFILIATE_IMPLEMENTATION_GUIDE.md

 WHERE userId = ?
 ORDER BY createdAt DESC;

--- Verify workspace transfers
+-- Verify workspace clones
-SELECT * FROM WorkspaceTransfer
+SELECT * FROM WorkspaceClone
+WHERE sourceWorkspaceId = ?
-WHERE workspaceId = ?;
+OR clonedWorkspaceId = ?;
 ```

 ---